 The use of haint blue has lost some of its superstitious significance, but modern proponents also cite the color as a spider and wasp-deterrent.

-Now lye is a known insect repellent (even indigo is said to be so, though ultimate amount likely negligible), which would explain why insects/spiders would avoid nesting on a painted porch ceiling or ledge.
+Today, lye is a known insect repellent (even indigo is said to be one too, though the added amount was likely negligible), which would explain why insects/spiders would avoid nesting on a painted porch ceiling or ledge.
 As milk paint has a tendency to fade over time, people would usually need to repaint quite often, covering the existing coat with a new coat of paint and refreshed lye resulted in continued replenished repellence.

-Still, however, many will theorize that insects avoid/ignore the blue ceilings because they are “fooled” into thinking the blue paint is actually the sky.
+Still, however, many will theorize that insects avoid the blue ceilings because they are “fooled” into thinking the blue paint is actually the sky.

 Although ghosts and goblins might not be front-of-mind for modern homeowners, many continue the tradition of blue porch ceilings to keep ties to their home’s Southern roots.